Updated: January 4, 2023

-Lisbon is a hot property market and therefore finding a place that fits your requirements is no small feat.
-It’s also not easy to know whether the place you have chosen is priced correctly for the area, has a good value per square meter and is in a safe and prosperous neighborhood.
+Lisbon is a hot real estate market and therefore finding a place that fits your requirements is no small feat.
+It’s also not easy to know whether the place you have chosen is priced correctly for the area, has a good value per square meter, and is in a safe and prosperous neighborhood.

 There are hundreds and hundreds of properties out there in the Lisbon market, and looking online can seem like a minefield.